andyclymer/minikbd/Hardware/README.md

 - “One rotary encoder and two keyboard keyswitches”

 ## Buying it
 [The MiniKbd kit is available for sale on Tindie](https://www.tindie.com/products/andyclymer/minikbd-little-diy-mechanical-keyboard-kit/) if you'd like to build one (or two) for yourself!
+I'm selling the PCB, four sticker feet, and an optional set of hardware for use with the enclosure.
+The remaining parts will need to be sourced separately, but they can be found fairly easily from my guide below.

 ## Parts List
 The full list of parts for each of the three configurations along with a buying guide can be found in the [Parts List](./PartsList.md) file in this directory.